 Researchers know that if depression runs in your family, you have a higher chance of becoming depressed.
+But genetics don't fully explain why clinical depression occurs.

 Women are about twice as likely as men to become depressed.
 No one's sure why.
 The hormonal changes that women go through at different times of their lives may play a role.